foonull/HaloMD/README.md

 HaloMD extends the life of Halo and makes mods fun again for the Mac.

 HaloMD is a fairly ambitious project.
-Its source code notably shows off:
+It notably shows off:

 - Querying info from Halo game servers
 - Writing a keygen (although not necessary) by analyzing Halo's code
-- Running through Halo maps querying/altering for info.
-- Altering Halo userdata such as game profiles
+- Altering Halo map file and blam data
-- Injecting code to alter the game at run-time
-- Adding a XMPP chat-room client
-- Implementing 3rd party support for adding and updating mods, with delta binary patches
+- Adding support for adding/updating mods, with delta binary patches
+- Adding support for adding extensions/plug-ins; a way to change the game at run-time
 - Writing a master server replacement by sniffing packets
+- Integrating a XMPP chat-room client

 Most source code files unless noted otherwise are under BSD 2-clause license.
 Check the source code file in question to verify its license.